TAGarner25/TAGarner25/README.md

 <!-- table of contents -->

 <!-- about me -->
-## A little about me
-I am an aspriring software developer who likes to build things for fun.
-I first fell in love with technolgy while working as a Business Analyst for an aviation company here in Portland (OR).
-I am now studying Computer Science at Portland State University and aim to graduate in the spring term of 2022.
-Previously, I studied economics, political science, and philosophy at Oregon State University and Dominican University of California, where I played 4 yrs of competetive lacrosse and won 4 conference championships.

 <!-- ⚡ Fell in love with technology while managing the development of an automated document management system using Microsoft Sharepoint, Outlook, and Adobe Sign